andrasq/node-docs/elastic-pipes.md

 ## The Solution

 The key insight is the word "coupling."
 Apps should decouple access to services that are not required for the results.

+Quoting:

+> The solution is to interpose a low-latency elastic store between every
+> production and consumption point at every stage of the transmission pipeline.
+> This eliminates blocking, and also exposes the messages to batching, boosting
+> throughput.
+>
+> The original idea gelled when we [...] started seeing blanks in the graphs:  a
+> direct end-to-end data delivery system does not tolerate delays and does not
+> scale.
+Instead, data needs to be aggregated and delivered in batches.
+Statsd
+> and Ganglia use this same principle.

-One way to decouple is to make the access optional (ignore errors).
-Another is to make accesses asynchronous, and retry on errors.
+One way to decouple is to is to make accesses asynchronous, and retry on errors.
+Another is to make the access optional (ignore errors, though ignoring errors is not always possible).

-Ignoring errors is not always possible.
-A best general solution would be
+A good general solution should be

 - available (never block the sender)
 - durable (once sent, will not be lost)